3 Plotly walkthrough πŸ‘£

 :=mark-size 5}))

-layer-smooth is a layer that applies some statistical processing to the dataset to model it as a smooth shape.
+layer-smooth is a layer that applies statistical regression methods to the dataset to model it as a smooth shape.
 It is inspired by ggplot’s geom_smooth.

 (-> datasets/iris